The Lovebird is really just a tiny beautiful parrot.

 Peach Faced Lovebird Some say that this is the most bossy and loud of the species.
 They are also considered to be the most beautiful by many.

 There are many mutations available.
 Some of the common ones are the Blue Pieid, Cinnamon, Creamino, Fallow, Lutino, Orange Faced, and the White Faced Blue.

 This bird is also referred to as the Black Masked Lovebird.
 Some say it is calmer than the Peach Faced but just as playful.

 Fischer’s Lovebird Though not as available as the Peach Faced and the Masked, it is just as beautiful and makes just as good a pet.

 You should provide no more than 80% percent of the Lovebird’s diet with top-quality pellets.
-We like the Totally Organics Pellets that we carry because they are 100% organic and they don't even have artificial vitamins in them.
+We like the Totally Organics Pellets because they are 100% organic and they don't even have artificial vitamins in them.
 This is important if you have a bird with allergies.
-We also carry Harrison's Organic Pellets if you prefer them.
+We also like Harrison's Organic Pellets if you prefer them.
 Purchase the High Potency for this species.
 They need the extra fat, but not too much fat.

 I suggest that you pick one that is organic and not artificially dyed.
 Anything artificial has to be cleansed by the kidneys before it can be used.
 A lot of pellets are just junk.

 Switching Birds To Pellets article